jeremite/jeremite.github.io/_posts/2019-06-23-Simple Music Recommendation.md

+---
+layout: post
+title:  "Music Recommendation Model"
+date:   2019-06-24
+excerpt: "Collaborative filtering recommendations based on Cosine-Similarity Algorithm"
+project: true
+tag:
+- RecommendationSystem
+- CollaborativeFiltering
+- Cosine-Similarity
+- Python
+- Pandas
+comments: true
+---

 ## Overview
-For this project, I am employing the Collaborative Filtering technique (Cosine Similarity Algorithm) to recommend new songs to a user based on the song he is listening right now or listened before.
+For this project, I am employing the Collaborative Filtering technique (Cosine Similarity Algorithm) to recommend new songs to a user based on the song he is listening right now or listened before. <br>
 The challenges include: Process JSON data; Transform the data into the right format (model input data, item-user matrix)

 ## Data Explorations